Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 You must be authorized to hit this endpint.
 The user you're authorized as is the one whose support will be removed.

+## `GET /admin/support/{id}`

+Get all of the survey data for a given exhibit.

+### Authorization

+You must be authorized as an admin to hit this endpoint.

 ## `GET /image/{id}`